MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 * * *

-## Respond with another task module
+## Respond with another dialog

-You can select to respond to the `submitAction` event with an additional task module.
+You can select to respond to the `submitAction` event with an additional dialog.
 This is useful when you need to:

 * Collect large amounts of information.
 * Dynamically change the information collection based on user input.